Afulton11/react-native-init-typescript/README.md

 2. `chmod +x react-native-init-typescript/react-native-init-typescript`

 3. Add the *react-native-init-typescript* folder to your PATH environment variable.
+4. Completely reload your shell
-4. Test that it has been installed by running: `react-native-init-typescript --help`
+5. Test that it has been installed by running: `react-native-init-typescript --help`

 # Usage
 To create a react-native project with typescript called Awesome app, just run: